 Jordan is a country of many contrasts.
 It is at once ancient and modern, formed as a nation only in 1923 and gaining independence from Great Britain in 1946.
 Jordan is a multi-cultural, multi-religious nation with distinct geographic and climatic regions.
 Jordan shares borders with Israel, Syria, Iraq, and Saudi Arabia.
 It is home for many Palestinian refugees (from 1948 and 1967) and, since the 1990s, Iraqi refugees.
 It plays a unique role in regional and international politics.
 The program is based in the capital city of Amman.
 The city has grown rapidly into a metropolis with over 2.5 million people and maintains a unique blend of historic and modern elements.
 The city serves as the political, cultural and commercial center of Jordan.

-All students enroll in Modern Standard Arabic and Jordanian Colloquial Arabic, at a level consistent to their background and proficiency, and select three other courses from offerings in Middle East and North African studies in a variety of disciplines including Anthropology, Art, Political Science, Environmental Studies, Religion, and Sociology.
+All students enroll in Modern Standard Arabic and Jordanian Colloquial Arabic, at a level consistent to their background and proficiency, and select three other courses from offerings in Middle East and North African studies in a variety of disciplines including Anthropology, Art, Political Science, Environmental Studies, Economics, Religion, Sociology and Women's Studies.
 Faculty members are drawn from a variety of institutions around the region.